-To Use a Text-and-Graphics Voice Command Containing a List

-- 1. Open the application you want to use and place the cursor where you want the command result to appear. - With your microphone turned on, say the command name.
-Using our example, you could say either "patient consent male" or "patient consent female."
+To Use a Text-and- Graphics Voice 1.
+Open the application you want to use and place the cursor where you want the command result to appear.
+Command Containing a List 2.
+With your microphone turned on, say the command name.
+Using our example, you could say either " patient consent he " or " patient consent she ."
 The text and/or graphics appears on your screen.
 Remember to include a valid value for each list in the command name.